Decorator crab: Camouflage

 Cott described the decorator crabs as using "concealment afforded by masks of adventitious material", giving as example the great spider crab Hyas araneus of Britain "which disguises itself very perfectly".
 When H. araneus specimens were moved from an environment where all the crabs were camouflaged with short pieces of seaweed into different environments, all of them had redecorated themselves with local materials after one night.
-One was among corallines, and was covered with a dense bush of the hydrozoan Sertularia abietina.
+One was among corallines, and was covered with a dense bush of the Sertularia abietina (a hydrozoan).
 Another was on small shells and gravel, and was decorated with those.
-A third was among the crinoid Antedon rosaceus, and had broken off pieces of crinoid arms as decoration.
+A third was among the Antedon rosaceus (a crinoid), and had broken off pieces of crinoid arms as decoration.

 Bateson, in a much quoted passage, describes crabs of the genera Stenorhynchus and Inachus: the crab tears a piece of seaweed in its claws, chews it, and then rubs it firmly on its body until it catches on the "Velcro-like hooked setae", curved hairs which permit camouflage materials to be attached.
 The carefully chosen decoration is supplemented by cryptic behaviour, such as remaining still by day, and freezing when predators approach.

+The surface of Tiarinia cornigera is covered with clusters of setae which have a rough "flowery" surface forming a shape like a haystack.
+This appears to encourage small organisms to attach themselves mechanically and chemically to the surface.

-Hultgren and Stachowicz (2011) showed that the species of Majoidea whose juveniles camouflage themselves are scattered about the phylogenetic tree – some species do, some do not, and some do so only a little.
+Kristin Hultgren and Jay Stachowicz showed in 2011 that the species of Majoidea whose juveniles camouflage themselves are scattered about the phylogenetic tree – some species do, some do not, and some do so only a little.
 About 75% of the Majoidea decorate themselves to some extent during at least one phase of their lifecycle, and this number includes all 8 families in that superfamily.